u-blox/ubxlib/wifi/README.md

 HOWEVER for Wi-Fi connection and data transfer the recommendation is to use the [common/network](/common/network) API, along with the [common/sock](/common/sock) API.
 The handle returned by `uNetworkAdd()` can still be used with the `wifi` API for configuration etc. Please see the [socket example](/example/sockets) for details.

-# uConnectExpress For NORA-W3 And Beyond
+# u-connectExpress For NORA-W3 And Beyond
-`ubxlib` relies on uConnectExpress, running on the short-range module and providing the AT interface to this MCU.
-While `ubxlib` does not rely on a particular version of uConnectExpress, NORA-W3 and later modules are provided with a second generation of uConnectExpress which requires the `ubxlib` code in the [src/gen2](src/gen2) directory rather that in the [src](src) directory.
+`ubxlib` relies on u-connectExpress, running on the short-range module and providing the AT interface to this MCU.
+While `ubxlib` does not rely on a particular version of u-connectExpress, NORA-W3 and later modules are provided with a second generation of u-connectExpress which requires the `ubxlib` code in the [src/gen2](src/gen2) directory rather that in the [src](src) directory.

 To use the [src/gen2](src/gen2) code, please **add** `short_range_gen2` to the `UBXLIB_FEATURES` variable in your `make` or `CMake` file, e.g.: